valkey-io/valkey-doc/docs/management/config.md

 ---
-title: "Redis configuration"
+title: "Valkey configuration"
 linkTitle: "Configuration"
 weight: 2
 description: >
-    Overview of redis.conf, the Redis configuration file
+    Overview of server.conf, the Valkey configuration file
 aliases: [
     /docs/manual/config
     ]

 ---

-Redis is able to start without a configuration file using a built-in default configuration, however this setup is only recommended for testing and development purposes.
+Valkey is able to start without a configuration file using a built-in default configuration, however this setup is only recommended for testing and development purposes.

-The proper way to configure Redis is by providing a Redis configuration file, usually called `redis.conf`.
+The proper way to configure Valkey is by providing a Valkey configuration file, usually called `server.conf`.

-The `redis.conf` file contains a number of directives that have a very simple
+The `server.conf` file contains a number of directives that have a very simple
 format:

     keyword argument1 argument2 ... argumentN